Skip to main content

 Figure 7.1.4 Crystal Settling

 A magma chamber is depicted in all three stages of crystal settling and the formation of a zoned magma.
-The magma chamber may be 100s of meters to several km in diameter.
+The magma chamber may be 100s of meters to several kilometers in diameter.
 Magma generally moves from depth to the surface, entering the magma chamber from a conduit at the bottom and leaving from a conduit at the top.
-In the first stage early-formed olivine crystals begin to form near the top of the magma chamber, In the second stage, these denser crystals settle to the bottom through the non-viscous magma and the loss of olivine to the bottom of the magma chamber makes the upper magma more felsic.
+In the first stage, early formed olivine crystals begin to form near the top of the chamber of mafic magma.
+In the second stage, these denser crystals settle to the bottom through the non-viscous magma.
+The loss of olivine to the bottom of the magma chamber makes the upper magma more felsic.
 In the third stage, the crystals re-melt in the hotter, lower magma, making it more mafic.
 This leaves a zoned magma chamber with more felsic magma at the top and more mafic magma at the bottom.

 Figure 7.1.5 Rising Magma Diapirs